Part 1, Part 2

 You could start with Moderate My Drinking and use it alongside any other help you can get.
 See my page: Hypnosis FAQ and Downloads Drinking

 Give yourself no more than a month to see how it goes.
-But, be prepared to seek further help to stop your drinking if necessary.
+But, I hope you'll be prepared to seek further help to stop your drinking if necessary.
 Heed the complaints and advice of your partner and friends.

 Trust that you do have the strength you need to seek help and overcome this addiction.
 I believe in you, and you don’t have to battle alone.